lmjohns3/downhill/docs/guide.rst

 =====================

-The :func:`downhill.minimize` function is actually just a thin wrapper over the underlying :func:`downhill.Optimizer.iteropt` method, which you can use directly if you want to do something special during training::
+The :func:`downhill.minimize` function is actually just a thin wrapper over the underlying :func:`downhill.Optimizer.iterate` method, which you can use directly if you want to do something special during training::

-  for tm, vm in opt.iteropt(train, valid, **kwargs):
+  for tm, vm in opt.iterate(train, valid, **kwargs):
       print('training loss:', tm['loss'])
       print('most recent validation loss:', vm['loss'])